Tax Audits: How to Be Prepared

 1. Organize your documents

 The first step is to organize your company's financial and accounting records.
-This includes gathering all accounting records, financial statements, tax returns, invoices, contracts, bank statements and payment receipts.
+This includes gathering all bookkeeping records, financial statements, tax returns, invoices, contracts, bank statements and payment receipts.
 Documents should be sorted by year, type of transaction and account so that you can easily find and present them to auditors.

 2. Verify the accuracy of tax returns